webdevsalmann/fmaos-beta/README.md

 - **Integration with Framer Motion:** Leveraging the power and flexibility of Framer Motion, FMAOS offers a rich set of animation capabilities to elevate your projects.
 - **Ease of Use:** With a straightforward animation files, FMAOS allows you to animate any component with minimal setup.
 Simply wrap your components with desired animation components.
 - **Customization:** Tailor animations to suit your project's aesthetic and functional requirements.
-Adjust timing, duration, and easing curves effortlessly with FMAOS's intuitive configuration options.
+Adjust timing, duration, and easing and many more effortlessly with FMAOS's intuitive configuration options.

 ## Usage